martynbiz/budget/README.md

 * tags in left menu etc

 Tags
+* drop support for multiple currencies per user (instead, user can set their currency in settings)
 * tabs crud, test.
 * big replacement of categories
 * needs a fund
 * add budget to tags
 * make getBalance, budgets methods a trait
 * category/tag with parent_id? groups is confusing. see how well tags goes .. endless drilldown pie?
+! as a transaction can exist under multiple tags, doesn't work for categories

 widgets
 * modularize widgets